jhpyle/docassemble/_docs/api.md

    input name `my_file`, this will have the effect of setting the [Python] variable `user.relative['aunt']` equal to a [`DAFileList`] containing the file.
  - `event_list` (optional): a [JSON] array of variable names that triggered the question to which you are responding.
 This is necessary in cases where there is a diversion from the normal interview logic.
 The value of `event_list` can be obtained from [`/api/session/question`].
+(If your request has the `application/json` content type, you do not need to convert the array to [JSON].)

 File uploads: you can include file uploads in the POST request.
+Note that if you include a file upload, you cannot use the `application/json` content type, and any arrays or objects you send as parameters will need to be individually converted to [JSON].

 Responses on failure:
  - [403] "Access Denied" if the API key did not authenticate.